dothinh115/enfyra_app/docs/filter-query.md

 # Filter System - Usage Guide

-The Enfyra CMS Filter System provides a comprehensive solution for building complex data queries with an intuitive UI.
+The Enfyra App Filter System provides a comprehensive solution for building complex data queries with an intuitive UI.
 The system includes composables, components, and utilities for creating flexible filter conditions.

 ## System Components